Understanding the Role of a Procurement Specialist in Government Contracting

 Procurement Specialist Salary Ranges

-Government contracting and procurement specialists occupy positions with high levels of trust and responsibility within the federal government, and they are compensated accordingly.
+Government procurement specialists occupy positions with high levels of trust and responsibility within the federal government, and they are compensated accordingly.
 The contract specialist category is the most common job position, and it is usually filled at the GS-11 level.
 Salaries for GS-11 positions currently range from $75,000 to $97,000 for employees working in the Washington, D.C., metropolitan area.

 Other common procurement specialist positions are contractor administrator, contracting officer, and procurement analyst.
 The position of contracting officer, which requires a significant level of experience and training, typically begins at the GS-12 level.
 Contracting officers at the GS-12 level in Chicago, for example, earn salaries in the $88,000 to $114,000 range.